 Please note that this is a global trend, not only the US.
 I guess that people outside the U.S. also wanted to use this service to find someone in the country.
 It becomes clearer if we break down the trend by country as below.

-Please find the list icon at the bottom right and click it.
-It will then turn to a country ranking list.
 The biggest interest came from the United States, followed by Ghana, Dominican Republic, Nigeria, and Canada.
-It is interesting that the other countries are interested in TruthFinder.
+It is interesting that other countries are interested in TruthFinder.